Three Maud beds for the Bridge House, Bampton

 The Bridge House bed and breakfast has three guest rooms – Batherm, Exe, and Barle – each named after local rivers.
 Centre stage in each bedroom is a Maud bed from The Cornish Bed Company.

-Each bedroom is slightly different, but all of them use natural materials and Farrow & Ball paint, and have wool carpets, wooden floors in the bathrooms, and handmade wooden cupboards and wardrobes finished with traditional ironmongery.
+Each bedroom is slightly different, but all of them use natural materials and Farrow & Ball paint.
+They all feature wool carpets, wooden floors in the bathrooms, and handmade wooden cupboards and wardrobes finished with traditional ironmongery.

 Having read about us in a magazine a few years back, Caroline and Nigel popped into our Topsham showroom.